plq/mimi/draft-arslan-mimi-outer-02.md

 The mimi repository above contains software that converts the MIME structure to the proposed JMAP structure.
-It is assumed that there is a 1-to-1 releation between the MIME representation and the JMAP representation of a message, even though that's not correct -- whatever gets lost in translations is not of interest.
+It is assumed that there is a 1-to-1 releation between the MIME representation and the JMAP representation of a message, even though that's not correct -- whatever gets lost in translation is not of interest.

 JMAP standard specifies JSON as serialization format.
-We think has some fundamental shortcomings like missing an integer type or being text-only.
+We think JSON has some fundamental shortcomings like missing an integer type or being text-only.
 So we propose the msgpack format as serialization format for MIME-INK.